2025 Ohio Education

 Ohio educators trends in teacher salaries chart

 Source: DataOhio, Education Employee Positions and Demographics—Public.
-Note: The FY09 to FY22 salary data were adjusted to 2023 price levels using the U.S. Bureau of Labor Statistics’ Consumer Price Index.
+Note: The FY09 to FY23 salary data were adjusted to 2024 price levels using the U.S. Bureau of Labor Statistics’ Consumer Price Index.

-Ohio educators trends in Superintendent and Principal Salaries chart
+Ohio educators trends in Superintendent and Principal Salaries line chart

 Source: DataOhio, Education Employee Positions and Demographics—Public.
-Note: The FY09 to FY22 salary data were adjusted to 2023 price levels using the U.S. Bureau of Labor Statistics’ Consumer Price Index.
+Note: The FY09 to FY23 salary data were adjusted to 2024 price levels using the U.S. Bureau of Labor Statistics’ Consumer Price Index.

 School